RanisMinsafin/DownloadLinkerBot/README.md

-# File Exchange System
+# Download Linker Bot

-This file exchange system with asynchronous message processing is developed as a part of the "Telegram Bot in Java" course by Russian IT company [Relex](https://relex.ru).
+Telegram Bot designed for effortless file and photo sharing with a microservices architecture, is developed as part of the "Telegram Bot in Java" course by the Russian IT company [Relex](https://relex.ru).

+## Technologies:

+*   Spring Boot
+*   Spring Data JPA
+*   PostgreSQL
+*   RESTful API

 ## Application Workflow: